quentinchen727/notes/vimscript.md

 echom @@ // @@ is the unamed register that Vim places text into when you yank or delete without specify a particular register.
 33.5 Escaping the Search term
+grep! does not jump to the first line of serach, but the resuts are stored in the quicklist.
 :help visualmode()
 :help c_ctrl-u
 :help operatorfunc
 :help map-operator

 ## 34 Case Study: Grep Operator, Part three
+function!
+GrepOperator(type)
+    let saved_unnamed_register = @@
+    if a:type ==# 'v'
+        normal! `<v`>y
+    elseif a:type ==# 'char'
+        normal! `<v`>y
+    else
+        return
+    endif
+    silient execute "grep! -R " . shellescape(@@) . " ."
+    copen
+    let @@ = saved_unnamed_register
+endfuntion

+34.2 Namespacing
+nnoremap <leader>g :set operatorfunc=<SID>GrepOperator<cr>g@
+function! s:GrepOperator(type) : s: means only search in current script namespace.
+<SID> will be expanded into <SNR>number_function

+## 35 Lists
+heterogenous list: [1, 2, ['a',3]]
+index like python, from front or back. slice [12,2,3][0:2]
+U can safely exceed the uppper bound.
+U can also index and slice string.
+But u cannot use negatkive indeces.
+Concantenation: ['a', 'b'] + ['c'] creates a new list. add(list, 'a'), len(list), get(list, 0, 'default'), index(foo, 'b'), join(foo,
+'seperator')

+## 36 Looping
+for i in [1,2,3]
+    let c += 1
+endfor

+while c<= 4
+endwhile

+## 37 Dictionaries
+similiar to Python's dicts, Ruby's hash, and Js's objects.
+Value are heterogenous, but keys are always coerced to strings.
+U can add a common after the last element in the dictionary: {'a' :1, 1 :
+'foo',}.
+Vimscript coerces the index to a string before performing the lookup. two styles of lookup: [] or .a if the key is a string consisting only of letters, digits and/or underscores. remove(foo,'a') remvoes entries from a dictionary and returns the value. unlet will only remove the entry. has_key(foo, 'a') keys(foo), values(foo) pull keys/values.

+## 38 Toggling
+function!
+FoldColumnToggle()
+    if &foldcolumn
+        setlocal foldcolumn=0
+    else
+        setlocal foldcolumn=4
+    endif
+endfunction

+## 39 Functional Programming
+use function as variables and use data structure with immutable state.

+let Myfunc = function("Pop").
+If function variable, names must start with a capital letter.

+High-order functions are functions that take other functions and do something with them.

+## 40 Paths
+expand('%'): % means the current file expand('%:p'): :p tells Vim that you want the absolute path. fnamemodify('foo.txt',':p') : more flexible vim fucntion.

+echo globpath('.', '*'): return a string of all files seperated by newlines. echo split(globpath('.', '*'), '\n'): if using **, it means recursive.

+helpful:
+expand(), fnamemodify(), filename-modifiers, simplify(), resolve(), globpath(), wildcards

+## 42 Plugin Layout in the dark ages
+Inside ~/.vim:
+- colors: for all the colorschems
+- plugin: run once every time Vim starts.
+- ftdetect: filetype dection.
+Run every time you start Vim.
+Should set up autocommands taht detect and set the filetype of files and nothing else.
+- ftplugin: The naming of these files matters.
+If you set filetype=foo, vim will look for foo.vim in ~/.vim/ftplugin/.
+If that file exists, it will run it.
+Or it will look for ~/.vim/ftplugin/foo/, and execute all the files inside.
+It should only setlocal, as each a buffer's filetype is set.
+Local only.
+- indent: indentation related to each file type.
+Local only.
+- compiler: compiler-related options.
+Local only.
+- after: loaded every time Vim starts, but after the files in the ~/.vim/plugin/.
+This allows you to `override` Vim internal files.
+- autoload: delay the loading of your plugin's code until it is actually needed.
+- doc: documentation.

+RuntimePath:
+:set runtimepath=/user/qch/sss

+Pathogen or Plug will add any directory inside ~/.vim/bundle into your runtimepath.

+Vim automatically wraps the contens of ftdetect/*.vim files in autocommand groups for you. au BufNewFile,BufRead *.pn set filetype=potion

+Syntax Highlighting
+if exists("b:current_syntax")
+    finish
+endif

+let b:current_syntax="potion" // Those two blocks prevents reloading it again, just like header guard in C.

+To highlight a piece of syntax:
+1. define a "chunk" of syntax using `syntax keyword` or related command, e.g. syntax keyword potionKeywords loop times to while
+2. link "chunks" to highlighting group, e.g. highlight link potionKeyword Keyword syntax keyword does not reset the syntax group -- it adds to it!

+syntax keyword potionFunctions print join string highlight link potionFunctions Function

+:help iskeyword, group-name, syn-keyword

+# open link in vim
+`gx`